apache/spark/docs/configuration.md

   <td></td>
   <td>
     Comma-separated list of maven coordinates of jars to include on the driver and executor classpaths.
-If <code>spark.jars.ivySettings</code> is given artifacts will be resolved according to the configuration in the file, otherwise artifacts will be searched for in the local maven repo, then maven central and finally any additional remote repositories given by the command-line option
+The coordinates should be groupId:artifactId:version.
+If <code>spark.jars.ivySettings</code>
-    <code>--repositories</code> see <a href="submitting-applications.html#advanced-dependency-management">Advanced Dependency Management</a>.
+    is given artifacts will be resolved according to the configuration in the file, otherwise artifacts will be searched for in the local maven repo, then maven central and finally any additional remote repositories given by the command-line option <code>--repositories</code>.
+For more details, see
-    The format for the coordinates should be groupId:artifactId:version.
+    <a href="submitting-applications.html#advanced-dependency-management">Advanced Dependency Management</a>.
   </td>
 </tr>
 <tr>